Akira Rabelais: Career and artistry

 Rabelais began his career on the record label Ritornell, until in 2004 when David Sylvian signed him to his record label Samadhi Sound.
 In 2004, Rabelais released his now cult classic record Spellewauerynsherde to critical acclaim on the label.
 The record reportedly samples traditional Icelandic a cappella lament songs.
-It was reissued on multiple vinyl editions for the first time by Boomkat Editions in 2017.
+Writing for All About Jazz, Nenad Georgievski described Spellewauerynsherde as "a remarkable and challenging work," noting its extensive transformation of preexisting vocal material; reviews in Paris Transatlantic emphasized the album's combination of historical source material and contemporary digital processing, highlighting its “strange and compelling beauty” and its departure from conventional compositional approaches.
+It was reissued on multiple vinyl editions by Boomkat Editions in 2017.